gicolek/shortcode-popups/README.md

 ### WordPress shortcode popups generator.
 WordPress shortcode popups generator is a PHP class, which facilitates creation of WordPress dynamic popup windows.
 This should help the developers out in creation of a well thught user interface for a more complex shortcodes having several fields.
 Generally manual management of shortcodes is quite cumbersome, our class aims to sort that issue out.
-(for a more visuall appealing version of the readme, please see [github pages](http://gicolek.github.io/shortcode-popups/) )
+(for a more visually appealing version of the readme, please see [github pages](http://gicolek.github.io/shortcode-popups/))

 ### Basic Usage